TokamakUI/Tokamak/tokamak.dev/Linter.md

 ## Tokamak Linter

-Tokamak Linter is module to check your Tokamak projects for known warning and show them in xcode or in terminal.
+Tokamak Linter is module to check your Tokamak projects for known warning and show them in Xcode or in terminal.

 ## How to run